 Of course, we searched for “Nessie!”
 This dragon/monster who mystically lives under the largest body of fresh water in Scotland and is also the deepest in all the U.K. The ferry was fun ~ here are some things to think about when you go

-- We had lots to do the day we visited so we just got the round-trip (RT) ticket to Uruqhart Castle and didn’t de-bark (there’s lots of different ticket combinations)
+We had lots to do the day we visited so we just got the round-trip (RT) ticket to Urquhart Castle and didn’t de-bark (there are lots of different ticket combinations)

-- Wear a rain coat!
-(We were visiting early July ~ yes, it rained, yes, the wind was ridiculously windy) but once the clouds cleared ~ amazing photos!
+Wear a rain coat!
+Our visit was in early July ~ it rained, and yes, the wind was ridiculously windy) but once the clouds cleared ~ amazing photos!

-We drove the South Ness pass back along the river and this road is not for the weak at heart.
+The drive of South Ness pass back along the river and is not for the weak at heart.
 However, there are pull-offs (to take photographs or give-way to oncoming traffic) we were safe and set up perfectly to start shooting photos ~

 The Whisky Trail – Speyside

 I think I would truly need a month to visit all the distilleries in the Highlands.
 Oh, and possibly a new liver and kidneys.
 HA!
 We had fun though driving by and seeing all the different distilleries that are now legendary names used everyday in America.

 My husband’s favorite is Macallan, so of course, we stopped.

 However, I think the highlight of our whisky trail day tripping was the Speyside Cooperage.
 I had not ever heard of it until Janice shared that it was one of her favorite places to stop and learn about how whisky is made.

 The tour begins with a short video of the beginnings of Speyside Cooperage in the early 40’s.
 A fact I found especially interesting and noteworthy, was they discovered the best wood was North American Oak.
 The hand-process of making these barrels is astounding to watch.